 A Key Value Store is simple.
 It doesn’t have to optimize queries with complex joins and make the trade-offs that more complex data stores have to navigate.
 Because it’s built to do one thing really well, a high performance key value store will run faster than more general databases.
 You could use almost any database as a key value store.
 Consider a SQL Server key value store implementation that brings all the overhead of an enterprise database installation, with a paging model that’s designed for tables with many columns, and all the background service that require a large installation footprint.
 You’re implementing it with a key column and a blob column.
 Of course it can work, but it can’t perform at the same level as a purpose-built key value store.
 Speed and simplicity are key advantages of key value stores.

 The best key value store is the one that meets the needs of the application.
 If there are strong relationships between tables, strong consistency is essential, and latency with large datasets is no concern, a relational database is the best option.
 Otherwise, NoSQL options could make more sense.
 The Cassandra Key Value Store might be a good choice as it’s a leading distributed database with wide compatibility.
 For those who prefer a cloud key value data store, the DynamoDB key value store is worth a serious look.
 ScyllaDB is highly compatible with both Apache Cassandra and DynamoDB.
 ScyllaDB is a good choice for a big data key value store because it is a distributed database based on Cassandra, but written in C++ for higher performance.

 Does ScyllaDB Offer Solutions for Key Value Stores?

-ScyllaDB, the real-time big data database, is a multi-model distributed database that easily functions as either a high performance distributed key value store, or for more complex needs, a document database.
+ScyllaDB, the monstrously fast and scalable NoSQL database, is a multi-model distributed database that easily functions as either a high performance distributed key value store, or for more complex needs, a document database.
 ScyllaDB features a distributed key value data store system design built from the ground up to be always available with low latency.